holub008/gdlm/README.md

 ```
 ![mpg_ls_fit](docs/images/mpg_ls_fit.png)

-If we have a prediction problem where overpredictions are more heavily penalized than underpredictions, we parameterize our loss function as:
+If we have a prediction problem where overpredictions are more heavily penalized than underpredictions, we may parameterize our loss function as:
 ```R
 m_negative_penalty <- gdlm(cty ~ hwy, mpg, loss = LS_LOSS(loss_asymmetry = .1))